2025 Group show Sept UR'Square

 2022 ARTOPENKUNST Brussels work GENES

-2022 GC Elzenhof Ixelles permanent exhibition of 3 large prints on tissue for a coöperative art-project in Ixelles with 10 assistant-photographers.
+2022 GC Elzenhof Ixelles permanent exhibition of 3 large prints on tissue after coöperative art-project in Ixelles with 10 assistant-photographers.

 2021 Pop up IDGallery Gent (March and on)